 Asian Kale Salad Recipe

-If you’re looking for salad inspiration, I’m sure you will love this easy Asian Kale Salad.
-I know kale has a reputation for being a bit tough to eat because of its coarse texture, but in this post, I’ll show you how easy it is to break down the kale's texture with a quick "massage."
+If you're looking for salad inspiration, you’ll love this easy Asian kale salad.
+I know kale has a reputation for being a bit tough to eat because of its coarse texture, but I'll show you how easy it is to break it down with a quick “massage.”
+Then, there is the amazing dressing that I’m sharing today.
+You'll want to make it by the gallon, no less!

 Yes!
 Just like you do with lettuce, spinach, or cabbage, you can eat kale raw in a salad.
 To make kale softer and easier to digest, chop it coarsely and give it a soft “massage” before adding it to your salads.